whosebodyisthis/whose-chaos-modules/README.md

 =============
 - At least Pd Version 0.52-x (may work in older versions, but not recommended)

+I also highly recommend solidpd's AudioLab externals as utilities for audio out, file recording and EQ'ing, they are available here: https://github.com/solipd/AudioLab

 This package contains many abstracions, however, not all are intended to be used as patchable objects.
 Below is a list of all 'instruments' and control modules in this package: